IBM/data-prep-kit/transforms/universal/ededup/python/README.md

 the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md).
 ```
  --ededup_doc_column EDEDUP_DOC_COLUMN
-                        name of the column containing documant
+                        name of the column containing document
 ```
 These correspond to the configuration keys described above.